 All the best tricks and parenting books cannot solve this one.
 The only way to truly change it is to get to their hearts.
 And the only way to truly get to their hearts is through a growing relationship with Jesus Christ.

 So what we need here is a collection of tools.
 Tools that will point kids to God’s truth about how they are supposed to view their siblings, how they are supposed to behave as a sibling, and how to handle the inevitable conflicts.

 Tools for building strong sibling relationships

 I am so excited to introduce you to the number one tool to help you do that—>Meet My Brother’s Keeper.
-It’s a 4-week in-depth Bible study on the subject of sibling relationships.
+It’s a 4-week in-depth Bible study on the subject of sibling relationships that your kids can do individually or you could do as a family Bible study.
 We will walk through the Bible to discover God’s meaning and purpose for siblings and families.
 We will explore the stories of 10 different siblings from the Bible, some with beautiful stories and some with ugly ones.

 I pray this post has given you ideas for building a strong foundation for sibling relationships in your home.
 Remember to have more grace than impatience and try to understand the frustrations your kids are learning to deal with.
 Sibling relationships are a tough issue to battle, but it’s worth every minute!

 What are your ideas for building strong sibling relationships?
 Share them with us by commenting below.

 Through practical tools & Bible-based resources, Kim Sorgius is dedicated to helping your family GROW in faith so you can be Not Consumed by life’s struggles.
 Author of popular kid’s devotional Bible studies and practical homeschooling tools, Kim has a master’s degree in education and curriculum design coupled with over 2 decades of experience working with kids and teens.
 Above all, her most treasured job is mother and homeschool teacher of four amazing kiddos.